Daniel-Omoaregba/alx-low_level_programming/0x0E-structures_typedef/README.md

-This project focus on structure
+This project focus on structure using dog